The Ultimate Comrades Marathon Resource Guide

 As mentioned in that previous post the Comrades up run is very different to the down run.
 The start of the Comrades up run in Durban, for instance, differs in two major ways.
 Firstly, the roads out of Durban are a lot wider than those out of Pietermaritzburg so you get over the line a lot quicker and secondly it is quite a few degrees warmer.
 There are a few other differences too.
 You can find out all about the start of the Comrades up run here.

 As you can see the route profile of the Comrades up run is very intimidating.
 If you want to know more about what you can expect as far as the Comrades up run route is concerned, check out this post detailing the first half of the Comrades Marathon up run and this one on the second half of the Comrades up run.

 This is what you can expect at the Comrades start in Pietermaritzburg.
 There is not much down in the first half of the down run and the key is to pace yourself.
 From the start to just before Drummond is a long steady climb.
 This is a detailed description of the first half of the Comrades down run.

 The second half of the down run can only be described as brutal.
 This is a detailed route description of the second half of the down run.

 The race has been run on various dates in the past.
 The 31st of May used to be Republic Day in South Africa and the race was run on that day for many years.
 Post 1994 Republic day fell away and the race date was moved to the Youth Day which falls on 16 June.

-In recent years the date has moved back and is now always on the Sunday that is closest to 31 May.
+In recent years the date has now moved back to the second Sunday in June.

 Pacing on Comrades Marathon race day is vital and it could be the difference in you getting your Comrades medal or not.
 This post talks you through exactly what you need to know as far as Comrades pacing goes.